sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-starttiles-squaretiles-squareordesktoptile1.md

 ## XML Example

-The following XML output shows how to use the **SquareTiles** component.
+The following XML output shows how to use the `<SquareOrDesktopTile1>` component.

 ``` syntax
 <SquareTiles>